Christian-B/FishLink/README.txt

 output/mappings
 output/rdf

+Example data is available to FISH.Link project members.
+Please email Christian for access to the dropbox folder.

-copy the class ChristianDemo
+copy the class ChristianRun
 in your copied demo class
--point XLS_FILE_NAME to your Dropbox folder/Fish.Link/data/TarnsschemaFinalOntology.xls
+-point DROPBOX to your Dropbox folder
 -run your demo class